Zak1012-a/TX-794-Logistics-System/README.md

 The following list of technologies were used in the production of this system:

 ### Front End Technolgies Utilized:
 - Html
+- Sass
 - Css
+- Xml
 - React.js v18.3.1

 ### Back End Technolgies Utilized:
 - Node.js v20.14.0
-- SQL
+- PostgreSQL
 - Apache Web Server v2.4.59
 - Ubuntu 24.04 LTS